moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

 </aside>

 - In the image below, you can see a metric ‘Cloud Service Cost’ with its description and the number of measures, dimensions, and segments used to derive the metric.
-By clicking on the **Quick Insights** **Explore** link you can further explore the metrics.
+By clicking on the **Quick Insights** or **Explore** link you can further explore the metrics.

     <center>
     <img src="/interfaces/data_product_hub/discovery/annotely_image%20(10)%20(1).png" alt="DPH" style="width:55rem; border: 1px solid black;" />
-    <figcaption><i>Data Product Hub Interface</i></figcaption>
+    <figcaption><i>Quick Insights and Explore</i></figcaption>
     </center>